A Payoff to Second-Best Pragmatism: Rethinking Entity Classification for Foreign Companies

 Whether it is an attempt by the Obama administration to curb corporate inversions or a strategy by the Trump administration to make U.S. businesses more competitive abroad, the world of international taxation seems primed to occupy policy conversations for the foreseeable future.

 Namely, this proposal suggests that in the same vein as the corporate check-the-box regulations promulgated during the Clinton administration, companies could simply elect whether they wish to be treated as a foreign or a domestic entity.
-While this would leave the vast majority of the tax code largely intact, it would have wide-reaching implications for tax law and corporate structuring (without upsetting current structures), provide a pathway towards a true territorial system, and potentially help uncover abusive tax shelters in the process.
+While this would leave the vast majority of the tax code largely intact, it would have wide-reaching implications for tax law and corporate structuring (without upsetting the legal form of current structures), provide a pathway towards a true territorial system, and potentially help uncover abusive tax shelters in the process.

 Keywords: Taxation, International Taxation, Tax Shelters